tcpfailed/tcp-watch/README.md

   - Fixed bpf creation actually creates and applys bpf rules
   - Not an improvement but bpf is now manual use by go run bpfmaker.go

+# ⚠️ USER WARNING
+When under an attack with high cpu usage and its freezing.
+This is due to running the bpf.go script under high cpu usage since it constantly create and captures packets for bpf.
+If you are having freezing issues on the script just end bpf.go whichever way you started it if its freezing.
+This is a simple issue due to constant capture.
+This is the solution

 # 📋 API HELP
 You need to use the /data endpoint if you plan to run this on a dstat server but if you dont plan to than you can enjoy the dashboard with statistics and a live chart  ![image](https://github.com/user-attachments/assets/f7452a87-348b-4f4e-a400-13310a0b75e1)